-Head east on 95th street and then south on Pulaski Road.
+Continue east on 111 street and then south on Pulaski Road.
 When you reach 118th Street you will come across Veterans Plaza, a public park-like setting dedicated to the veterans and heroes of our nation.
 Travel north on Pulaski Road then west on 115th Street.
 Travel south on Cicero Avenue, make a hard right on 119th Street to get to the Afghanistan-Iraq War Memorial across the street from Veterans of Foreign Wars Post 450 in Alsip.
 The memorial is dedicated to the troops lost in Operation Iraqi Freedom & Operation Enduring Freedom in Afghanistan.

 Head east on 127th Street to Blue Island for the last stop on the tour.
 Memorial Park at 127th and California Avenues was created in commemoration of WWI veterans in 1922.
 Today, an A-7D Corsair II Light Attack Bomber sits on the south end of the park while a piece of historic artillery guards newly rebuilt Memorial Stadium.